SynthDAO/snx-limit-orders/specs/Library.md

 ## Introduction

-This library is proposed in order to provide a simple Javascript interface to the limit order functionality of the `SynthLimitOrder` contract.
+This library is proposed in order to provide a simple Javascript interface to the limit order functionality of the Synthetix limit order contract.

 ## Requirements
 The library must allow a simple interface to the following operations: